markmacw/battleship/DEVPROGRESSLOG.md

 Then I am not going to make any entry.

 Today - it is apparent that I am now able to run the unit tests separate from the application.
 This is through the use of import and export and it is functioning now.
+Made committ and now the next step is to implement a unit testing framework.
+...
+Jest
 01/03 Tuesday -
 01/04 Wednesday -
 01/05 Thursday -